 In the event of a medical or emotional condition, physical injury, or illness, (medical or emotional) that would limit class/lab/clinical attendance or participation/performance, the student should seek appropriate medical care and/or therapy.
-Prior to returning to class/lab/clinical, the student shall provide appropriate documentation/release from the health care provider to the Coordinator, Retention and Student Success, who will in turn notify the appropriate, and as needed, faculty member(s), course coordinator and/or program chair.
+Prior to returning to class/lab/clinical, the student shall provide appropriate documentation/release from the health care provider to the Coordinator, Retention and Student Success, who will in turn notify the Dean, Student Affairs & Enrollment Management for review.
+If appropriate, and as needed, the Dean will notify faculty member(s), course coordinator(s) and/or the program chair.

 In the event of behavioral difficulties (such as depression, marital and emotional problems, stress, chemical abuse, financial difficulties and other emotional problems) the student will be referred to the appropriate professional for consultation and follow-up.
-The student must present a medical release from the health care provider to the Coordinator, Retention and Student Success, who will in turn notify the appropriate, and as needed, faculty member(s), course coordinator and/or program chair.
+The student must present a medical release from the health care provider to the Coordinator, Retention and Student Success, who will in turn notify the Dean, Student Affairs & Enrollment Management for reivew.
+If appropriate, and as needed, the Dean will notify faculty member(s), course coordinator(s) and/or the program chair.

-Any student who has been diagnosed with an infectious and/or contagious disease must present appropriate documentation along with a medical release from the healthcare provider to the Coordinator, Retention and Student Success.
-Students must be cleared by all class/lab/clinical instructors prior to returning to course activities.
+Any student who has been diagnosed with an infectious and/or contagious disease must present appropriate documentation along with a medical release from the healthcare provider to the Dean, Student Affairs & Enrollment Management.
+Students must be cleared by the Dean to attend in person class/lab/clinical/fieldwork prior to returning to course activities.